junyichung1/GitFix-Maintenance-Request/README.md

 # GitFix
 ### Your go to maintenance buddy

-We create GitFix to make residents and community. hotel managers's life easier.
+We created GitFix to make your residents, community, and hotel managers' lives easier.
-They can schedule regular maintenance.
-Receive maintenance requests.
-Assign work orders for emergency repairs.
-Keep your guests and tenants happy.
+They can schedule regular maintenance work orders, receive maintenance requests, assign work orders for emergency repairs, and ultimately keep your guests and tenants happy.

-And also they can track and get reports about service tickets.
+Also they can track and get reports about their service tickets.

 ### Screenshots